pip/Octology/README.md

 *Note*: Please bear in mind that these older shots shown at the bottom here are far more likely than those in the current Top8 list above to portray behaviors and exhibit details which have been modified somewhat (or possibly replaced entirely) within the time that lapsed since the d8 a particular shot was taken on.

+*P.S.*: I feel confident suggesting that if almost anyone were to read through 8.txt and then examine the other documentation, code, and data files that are distributed as Octology, they could learn much about GNU/Linux, Perl, and general programming from a sometimes manic, yet still usually competent, game coder.